 Cold Temperature Environment

 Aside from the technical issues cold temperatures cause, it can also affect the quality of the system’s biometric sample acquisition.
 For instance, the cold can cause fingers to get stiff.
-According to experts, pliable skin is required to get good quality fingerprints.
-The cold can cause false rejections on the end-users’ end.
+According to experts, pliable skin is required to get good-quality fingerprints.
+The cold can cause false rejections on the end-user's end.

-Few of the modalities that can withstand the cold are the recognition systems that use a person’s iris and DNA sample.
+A few of the modalities that can withstand the cold are the recognition systems that use a person’s iris and a DNA sample.
 If you want to use a system that utilizes face modality, you need to see to it that the face recognition lenses are placed in an area with stable temperature.
 That way, you’ll be able to make sure that it won’t fog up or form condensation.

 Hot Temperature Environment

 Just like in severe cold temperatures, extremely hot temperatures also can disrupt biometric technology protocol.
 That’s why it’s critical to customize your biometric system for this type of environment.
-According to IT professionals, it’s advisable that the biometric equipment you select can handle extreme heat and to operate in bright light.
-Furthermore, it’s also recommended that the solid-state sensors are shielded from direct and prolonged sunlight.
+According to IT professionals, it’s advisable that the biometric equipment you select can handle extreme heat and operate in bright light.
+Furthermore, it’s also recommended that the solid-state sensors be shielded from direct and prolonged sunlight.

 Dusty or Sandy Environment

-One of the common problems that companies in humid environments often experience is the biometric system accuracy degradation.
+One of the common problems that companies in humid environments often experience is biometric system accuracy degradation.
 High humidity makes it difficult for fingerprint readers to capture good fingerprints because of its capacity to cause fingers to get wet and saturated.
 All the while, the moderate to heavy rain the humid brings can affect the accuracy of voice recognition systems because of the background noise it produces.
 For this reason, it’s essential to select a rugged biometric technology that can withstand high humidity.